iorchard/burrito/README.rst

 If keepalived_vip_svc is not set, go to https://<keepalived_vip>:31000/

-Accept the locally generated self-signed TLS certificate and log in.
+Accept the self-signed TLS certificate and log in.
 The admin password is the one you set when you run vault.sh script (openstack admin password: ).